rantahar/introduction-to-mpi/_episodes/12-profiling.md

 This will open the cubeGUI.
 ![A picture of the cube GUI]({{ page.root }}{% link fig/cube.png %})

-The GUI has three panels, a metric view, a function View and a system view.
+The GUI has three panels: a metric view, a function view and a system view.
-In the metric view you can pick a metric being displayed.
+In the metric view you can pick a metric to be displayed.
 You can dig into the details of some of the metrics in a tree view.
 The second panels shows functions either as a call tree, displaying which functions have called which,